-This report is made solely to the Corporation, as a body, in accordance with the terms of our engagement letter dated 1 October 2021.
+This report is made solely to the Corporation, as a body, in accordance with the terms of our engagement letter date 18 July 2022.
 Our audit work has been undertaken so that we might state to the Corporation those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation and the Corporation as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than City's Cash and the Corporation as a body, for our audit work, for this report, or for the opinions we have formed.